hirotaka-i/new_analysis/README.md

 ```

 # Next step
-Once complete the set-up , delete the above and start your own README.md
+Once complete the set-up, delete the above and start your own README.md